RodrigoRafaelSantos7/RodrigoRafaelSantos7/README.md

 ---

 ### 🚀 About Me
-- **Academic Focus:** Theoretical Computer Science—complexity theory, cryptography, and pseudorandomness
+- **Academic Focus:** Theoretical Computer Science — complexity theory and cryptography
-- **Crafting Digital Experiences:** Enthusiastic about creating innovative and efficient full-stack solutions
+- **Crafting Digital Experiences:** Enthusiastic about creating innovative and efficient web solutions
 - **Continuous Learner:** Always eager to learn new technologies and improve my craft

 ---